 Ingredients

-You'll only need four simple ingredients to make this tasty dessert.
+You'll only need four simple ingredients to make this recipe.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

-Dark chocolate: The darker you can go and still enjoy this dessert, the better.
-I usually use Lindt 90% cacao.
+- Dark chocolate: The darker you can go and still enjoy this dessert, the better.
+I usually use Lindt Excellence 90% cacao.

-Avocado oil: Helps to slightly soften the dark chocolate and prevent it from being too brittle.
-You can also use coconut oil.
+- Avocado oil: Helps to slightly soften the dark chocolate and prevent it from being too brittle.

-Sweetener: I do add a bit of stevia since I use extra-dark chocolate.
-If you use sweeter chocolate, the sweetener is unnecessary.
+- Sweetener: I add a bit of stevia since I use extra-dark chocolate.

-Fresh mint leaves: Choose large, bright-green leaves to use in this recipe.
+- Fresh mint leaves: Choose large, bright-green leaves for this recipe.

 Instructions

-Now, use a pastry brush to paint the leaves with melted chocolate.
+Use a pastry brush to paint the mint leaves with the melted chocolate.
 There's no need to paint both sides - painting the top is sufficient.

 The last step is to place the coated leaves on wax paper and allow the chocolate to set.
 This happens fairly quickly - in less than an hour.